blyxxyz/lexopt/README.md

 Short options may be unicode, but only a single codepoint.
 (If you need whole grapheme clusters you can use a long option.
 If you need normalization you're on your own, but it can be done.)

 Options can be combined with non-unicode arguments.
-That is, `--option=���` will not cause an error.
+That is, `--option=���` will not cause an error or mangle the value.
 This is surprisingly tricky to support: see [`os_str_bytes`](https://crates.io/crates/os_str_bytes).

-Options that are invalid unicode will always cause an `Error::UnexpectedOption`.
+Options themselves are patched as by [`String::from_utf8_lossy`](https://doc.rust-lang.org/std/string/struct.String.html#method.from_utf8_lossy) if they're not valid unicode.
+That typically means you'll raise an error later when they're not recognized.

 ## Why?
 For a particular application I was looking for a small parser that's pedantically correct.
 There are other compact argument parsing libraries, but I couldn't find one that handled `OsString`s and implemented all the fiddly details of the argument syntax faithfully.